aixoss/aix-puppet/README.md

   not up-to-date, and therefore let 'suma' provider downloads metadata 'in live' and compute a more recent version of './facter/sp_per_tl.yml'.
 To perform this, you can rename './facter/sp_per_tl.yml' to './facter/sp_per_tl.yml.saved' so that this './facter/sp_per_tl.yml' is computed again.
-You should perform thsi operation once in a while (every month or so).<br>
+You should perform this operation once in a while (every month or so).<br>
  Various types of suma downloads can be performed : either "SP", or "TL", or "Latest" :<br>
   - "SP" contains everything update system on a given Technical Level.<br>
   - "TL" contains everything to update system from a Technical Level to another